Regions 615: History

 In October 2018 the building was renamed to Regions 615.
 Part of Regions originally leasing negotiations in 2016 included naming rights to the building in August 2018 the bank exercised those rights.

 In June 2019 MUFG Union Bank announced their intent to open a Charlotte office in the building renting WeWork to serve as an U.S. hub.
 The goal was to eventually have 300 Charlotte employees in operations, technology, and risk management.
 The bank planned to have all positions filled within a year and a half.
 As of March 2021 the bank had 400 employees across their 26,710 sqft of space in the building.
 Going forward the bank will utilize a hybrid work model.

 In September 2021 U.S. Bancorp agreed to buy MUFG Union Bank.
 However, MUFG stated that Charlotte will continue to be an important hub for operations and technology.

+In September 2023 law firm Katten Muchin Rosenman announced it will be moved from 550 South Tryon to the building to occupy 31,386 sqft on the 17th floor.
+This announcement brought the building's occupancy to 99%.